 The length of the divorce process is going to be a function of many things like the relationship of the spouses to each other, the need for discovery, and the aggressiveness of the lawyers that the spouses hire.
 However, all of these can really be summed up by saying that the more amenable the parties are to reaching a mutually agreeable settlement, the quicker the process will be.
 This is because the longest parts of the divorce are often the discovery phase and the waiting for a trial.

 The length of the discovery phase depends on the aggressiveness of the lawyers and parties, as well as the complexity of the financial situation.
-Parties with very few financial or custody issues may not need to do extensive investigation, however parties with complex financial or custody issues may need more time to do the discovery.
+Parties with very few financial or custody issues may not need to do an extensive investigation, however, parties with complex financial or custody issues may need more time to do the discovery.

 Additionally, the relationship of the spouses can affect the speed with which the case moves through discovery, since a spouse operating in bad faith and hiding assets can slow down the proceedings.
 If the parties do not reach a settlement during discovery, waiting for trial can also promote a longer divorce.
-Trial calendars can be very full, and in some cases a trial date can be set as much as six months in advance.
+Trial calendars can be very full, and in some cases, a trial date can be set as much as six months in advance.